tyleretters/lordsofthepit.com/_posts/2024-09-18-thrash-bash.md

 Nostalgia is mostly based on our childhood environment—whatever era we happened to be born into.
 Nostalgia for particular media tends to be more specific to whatever micro-environment we grew up in; similar to a sexual fetish, it all depends on what we were exposed to as impressionable preteens.
 For example, I just happened to encounter *Conan the Barbarian* (1982) and the art of Boris Vallejo (see: *Siren Song*) at the age of 12, and for that reason, fantasy settings and babes hold a special place in my heart.

-Dave, from Indiana's Order of the Ebon Hand, must have been exposed to *Thrashin'* (1986) at just the right age. *Thrashin'* is a film that imagines an L.A. where skateboarding has been infused into every element of pop culture; for example, breakdancing is dead as disco, and instead teens hop around on skateboards on the dancefloor while the Red Hot Chili Peppers jam out on stage.
+Dave, from Indiana, must have been exposed to *Thrashin'* (1986) at just the right age. *Thrashin'* is a film that imagines an L.A. where skateboarding has been infused into every element of pop culture; for example, breakdancing is dead as disco, and instead teens hop around on skateboards on the dancefloor while the Red Hot Chili Peppers jam out on stage.

 A quick synopsis of the *Thrashin'* story is that Corey, the protagonist played by a young Josh Brolin, is a skater from the Valley who has come to the city with his buddies to compete in a couple skating competitions, the biggest being a downhill race where the winner gets a cash prize and signed to a skateboard label.
 The antagonists of the film are the Daggers, a group of mischievous punks who, with their bepatched denim vests and hometown territoriality, bear more than a passing resemblance to the Lords of the Pit.
 Inevitably,  Corey falls in love with Chrissy, an Indiana girl who just happens to be the little sister of Hook, the lord of the Daggers.